Miguel Cabrera Preview, Player Props: Tigers vs. White Sox

 Miguel Cabrera At The Plate

-- Cabrera has had an RBI in 18 games this season (22.8%), including five multi-RBI outings (6.3%).
-He has also driven home three or more of his team's runs in one contest.
+- In 22.5% of his games this season, Cabrera has driven in at least one run.
+In five of those games (6.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.